ygoe/NetRevisionTask/README.md

 ### Default behaviour for Git

 If not configured otherwise, tags following semantic versioning ([SemVer 2.0.0](https://semver.org/)) will be considered to determine the assembly version.
-Revisions that are not directly tagged are considered a pre-release after the last tag and the branch name and number of commits after the tag will be appended, together with the abbreviated commit hash as build info.
+The expected tag name format is “v1.2.3”, with a leading lower-case “v”.
+(Abbreviated names like “v1” or “v1.2” may also work.)
+Revisions that are not directly tagged are considered a pre-release after the last version tag and the branch name and number of commits after the tag will be appended, together with the abbreviated commit hash as build info.
 This is a production-ready default that you may want to keep.
 Examples:

 * 0.0.1-master.1+abcdef1
 * 1.0.1-feature-20.3+abcdef1
-* 1.2
+* 1.2.0

 ### Default behaviour for Subversion